QuokeCola/ArticleBrowser/README.md

   }
 ]
 ```
 Each each struct have the properties including `title`, `pic`, `time`, `src`, `class`.

-The `title` will change the title showed on blocks, while `pic` is for the picture showed on blocks.
-When the article is loaded, it will also showed on the background blurry. `time` can be the published time of your article.
-The latter versions may take the support of arrange by time. `class` would be the tags for sorting, it will showed on sidebar for search.
+`title` will change the title showed on blocks

+`pic` is for the picture showed on blocks.
+When the article is loaded, it will also showed on the background blurry.

+`time` can be the published time of your article.
+The latter versions may take the support of arrange by time.

+`class` would be the tags for sorting, it will showed on sidebar for search.